NatLabRockies/SAM/doc/source/installation-costs/cc_pv.rst

 SAM calculates the total land cost as the sum of **Land** and **Land Preparation**.
 The land cost categories use the Cost $/acre category in addition to the categories for the other indirect costs (% of Direct Cost, Cost $/Wdc, Fixed Cost).

 **Total Land Area**
-  The total land area from the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>`   page.
+  The total land area from the :doc:`System Size<../detailed-photovoltaic-model/pv_system_size>`   page.

 **Cost $/acre**
   A cost in dollars per acre of total land area.